 - They’ll play an active part in preparing your home.
 You want someone who’ll guide you at every step.
 The best real estate agents will help you tackle a plan to make the prepping process easier.

 - They’ll put in the maximum effort.
-The right realtor will put in the extra time and work, however that looks for you — whether sharing home selling tips, tapping into their network, or meeting contractors to perform work at your home.
+The right realtor will put in the extra time and work, however that looks for you — whether sharing expert advice, tapping into their network, or meeting contractors to perform work at your home.

 - They’ll let you cancel your listing agreement.
 Sellers sign an exclusive contract with their realtor, and it’s not easy to cancel.
 Most agent contracts run for four to six months (minimum) and “guarantee” the agent’s commission.
 Unfortunately, some realtors overpromise to entice sellers to sign but soon thereafter, put the seller’s listing on the back burner to focus on scoring their next sale.
 Having the option to cancel at any time will keep your agent motivated.
 This is just one reason why we require that all SoldNest partner agents let a seller cancel the exclusive agreement if they’re not satisfied.